emlab-fi/projector/docs/01_simulation_principle.md

 - determine interaction

 ### Photoeletric Absorption
-- as we do not care about secondary particles, the photon just gets stopped
+- as we do not care about secondary particles, the photon just gets stopped/absorbed

 ### Coherent Scattering (Rayleigh)
--
+- TODO: write this

 ### Incoherent Scattering (Compton)
--
+- TODO: write this

 ### Pair Production
 - as we do not care about secondary particles, the photon just gets stopped/absorbed